AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 </div>
 </div>

-### Onboarding and Managing a Supplier in Reward Gateway
+### Onboarding and Managing a Supplier in Company

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail9.png">

-Onboarding a Supplier into Reward Gateway can be achieved by using the Reward Gateway REST API:
+Onboarding a Supplier into Company can be achieved by using the Company REST API:

 <table style="background-color:#808080">
   <tr>